SharathSPhD/eskCCM/README.md

 This project includes the following modules:
 - `extended_ccm.py`: Provides an extended CCM class for handling time lags and embedding dimensions.
-- `mutual_information.py`: Functions for calculating mutual information to determine optimal lag.
-- `false_nearest_neighbors.py`: Functions for calculating the optimal embedding dimension using the False Nearest Neighbors (FNN) method.

 ## Testing